• Skip to primary navigation

 • Finally, enjoy your biscotti with your favorite cup of coffee, latte, tea… the pairing options are endless!

-Close-up of chocolate biscotti over a white background.
+Close-up of chocolate dipped biscotti over a white background.

 Recipe notes